danielabar/meblog/src/markdown/homebrew-postgresql-service-not-starting-resolved.md

 ## Solution

 When the Postgres data directory was first created, I must have been on older Postgres version 13, and at some point updated the brew formula to 14.
 This version mismatch makes postgresql fail to start.
-Fortunately, there's a homebrew formula that can be run to [migrate](https://formulae.brew.sh/formula/postgresql) the data from a previous major version:
+Fortunately, there's a homebrew [command](https://github.com/Homebrew/homebrew-core/blob/master/cmd/postgresql-upgrade-database.rb) that can be run to migrate the data from a previous major version:

 ```
 brew postgresql-upgrade-database
 ```

-There will be a whole lot of output from this command, but here are some highlights of what it does:
+There will be a lot of output from this command, but here are some highlights of what it does:

 ```
 brew install postgresql@13